 - If a student is absent, a parent/guardian must notify the school before 8:30am on the date of the absence with the reason.
-If the office does not receive a phone call, parents/guardians will be contacted. - Parents/guardians must notify the office if a child has been diagnosed as having a contagious condition (e.g., chicken pox, strep, lice, etc.) so that precautions can be taken and notifications sent home.
+If the office does not receive a phone call, parents/guardians will be contacted. - If your child is absent three or more consecutive days, they will need a doctor's note to return to campus. - Parents/guardians must notify the office if a child has been diagnosed as having a contagious condition (e.g., chicken pox, strep, lice, etc.) so that precautions can be taken and notifications sent home.
 Student confidentiality will be observed. - A written excuse from the parent/guardian stating the reason for an absence must be presented to the office by the student upon returning to school. - Medical/dental appointments are considered excused absences.
 Parents must send a note to the office prior to the appointment informing the teacher and the office that the student will be leaving the school premises or arriving late.
 Before leaving the school grounds and upon returning, the parent/guardian or designated adult must sign-in the student at the school office. - A student must attend at least half the school day to be eligible to participate in any extracurricular activity scheduled that same day (e.g., athletic games, class parties, field trips, etc.).